yesdog/Waterdog/README.md

 It is capable of using the ProtocolSupport PE encapsulation protocol over TCP, or it can use the native RakNet Bedrock protocol for traditional downstream Bedrock servers such as Nukkit, Pocketmine, Bedrock Alpha Server, MiNET, and others.
-Waterdog also includes the [Travertine](https://github.com/papermc/travertine) patche for java 1.7.x support.
+Waterdog also includes the [Travertine](https://github.com/papermc/travertine) patch for Java 1.7.x support.

 Waterdog supports online and offline authorization for Bedrock clients.
 Downstream servers are generally required to run in offline mode, having authorization secured through Waterdog.